fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 and business_day >= '2025-08-01'
 and business_day < '2025-12-31 23:59'
 </pre>
-<figcaption class="center">Query 1: Gather all occurences of specific CNEC for the last 4 months of 2024 in the Core Final Domain</figcaption>
+<figcaption class="center">Query 1: Gather all occurrences of specific CNEC for the last 4 months of 2024 in the Core Final Domain</figcaption>
 </figure>
 This pulls in all columns so we can scroll through it.
 You don't always need all columns, it is then advisable to list the ones you need.

 Now lets see if there can indeed be seen an increasing trend.
-In order to do this lets plot the average shadow price and number of occurences in figure 1 below.
+In order to do this lets plot the average shadow price and number of occurrences in figure 1 below.

 {{< plotly json="fig_shadow_prices.json" height="500px" caption="Figure 1: Average shadow price and number of MTU's over time" >}}

-We can indeed see here an increasing trend of occurences and also an uptick in average shadow price from september onwards, compared to August.
+We can indeed see here an increasing trend of occurrences and also an uptick in average shadow price from september onwards, compared to August.
 To answer the question if this can be caused by a network change we can check the two important indicators in the domain: RAM and PTDFs.
 Are there any specific changes in those?

 First we gather the data from the final domain for this specific CNEC.
 This is done with query 2 below.
 As an example we use a different column to filter here then in the active constraints table.
 <figure class="center" style="width:100%">